vincent-tunas/AI-Powered_Financial_Investment_Assistant/README.md

 # AI-Powered Stock Analysis Dashboard 📊

+### 1. Purpose:
-An interactive Streamlit application that helps modern retail investors interpret technical indicators like Simple Moving Averages (SMA), Volume Breakouts, and potential Order Blocks using real-time stock data and LLM-based explanations.
+ Modern retail investors struggle to interpret multiple technical indicators across various stocks in real-time.
+Manual analysis of signals like Simple Moving Average (SMA), Volume Breakouts and Order Blocks requires both experience and time.
+This project addresses that by automating the analysis and providing clear, AI-assisted buy/sell notifications through an interactive Streamlit web application.

+### 2. Objectives:

+This application integrates real-time financial data from the sectors API to compute the simple moving Average, Volume Breakouts, detect the potential order blocks (bullish/bearish zones) and provide automated signal interpretation whether to buy/ watch/ sell the stock using LLM reasoning.
+This insights are visualized through an interactive streamlit dashboard and notifies the users with the visual cues and explanations for each of the signals

 ---

-## 🧩 Project Overview

-Manual stock analysis can be time-consuming and confusing, especially for beginners who must track multiple indicators across many stocks.

-This project automates that workflow by:
-- Fetching real-time financial data from the Sectors API
-- Calculating 5-day and 20-day SMAs and Volume Breakouts
-- Highlighting potential bullish/bearish zones (order blocks)
-- Using an AI agent to explain signals in simple language (buy / watch / sell)

----

-## ✨ Key Features

-- 📈 **SMA Analysis**
-  - 5-day SMA for short-term trend
-  - 20-day SMA for medium-term trend

-- 📊 **Volume Breakout Detection**
-  - Compares current volume with 20-day average
-  - Flags strong interest periods that may confirm price moves

-- 🧠 **AI Financial Assistant**
-  - Uses LLM reasoning to generate human-readable explanations
-  - Interprets SMA trends and volume behavior (no personal financial advice)

-- 🖥️ **Interactive Streamlit Dashboard**
-  - Select stock and date range
-  - Visualize price, SMA, and volume in charts
-  - See signal (buy / watch / sell) with explanation

----

-## 🏗 Tech Stack
+## Tech Stack

 - **Python**
 - **Streamlit**